-If properly cleaned and maintained a good quality brush will give you many years of good service.
+If properly cleaned and maintained, a good quality brush will give you many years of good service.
 If you take a break even for just a few minutes, rinse your brush out with clean water and shake out the water.
-If you are through for the day, thoroughly wash your brush with a mild soap or detergent, shake or spin the water out and return the brush back into its original storage sleeve.
-Don't just throw it into your tool box.
-You don't want to pick up any contamination like small particles of steel and the sleeve will help retain the brush's shape while it dries.
+If you are finished for the day, thoroughly wash your brush with a mild soap or detergent, shake or spin the water out and return the brush back into its original storage sleeve.
+Do not just throw it into your toolbox.
+You do not want to pick up any contamination like small particles of steel, and the sleeve will help retain the brush's shape while it dries.